ARCHER2-HPC/archer2-website/community/events/celebration-of-science-2024.md

 ## Call for Posters

 We would like to invite the ARCHER2 community to submit posters for presentation at the ARCHER2 Celebration of Science on the 7th - 8th March 2024.

-Please complete the [Poster Abstract Submission Form ](ARCHER2_Celebration_of_Science_Poster_Abstract_Submission_Form.docx) and email it to [events@archer2.ac.uk](mailto:events@archer2.ac.uk) by **Tuesday 23rd January 2024**.
+**Please complete the [Poster Abstract Submission Form ](ARCHER2_Celebration_of_Science_Poster_Abstract_Submission_Form.docx) and email it to [events@archer2.ac.uk](mailto:events@archer2.ac.uk) by Tuesday 23rd January 2024.**